How to Master Smoking, Salt-Curing, and Brining

 A brine is actually a very salty marinade.
 Most brines have approx. 20% salinity, which is equivalent to 450g (1 lb) of salt per 4 L (1 gal.) of water.

 A brine has approx. 450g (1 Lbs) of salt per 4L (1 Gal) of water

 As with dry-salt cures, brines can also contain sugar, nitrites, herbs, and spices.
 Brining is sometimes called pickling.

 Today, most cured meats are prepared in large production facilities where the brine is injected into the meat for rapid and uniform distribution.
 Commercially brined corned beef is cured by this process, as are most common hams.
 After brining, hams are further processed by smoking.

-Smoking meats has a lot of information associated with it, but it results in one of the most satisfying and widely-used processing methods.
+Smoking meats have a lot of information associated with it, but it results in one of the most satisfying and widely-used processing methods.

 There are two basic methods of smoking foods: